-Since the practice began in the 1960s, roughly 200 people have signed up and paid for preservation.
-That’s not many, but Baldwin says, “A lot of people are not early adopters, they want to see proof.
+Since the practice began in the 1960s, only a few hundred people have signed up and paid for preservation.
+That’s not many, but Baldwin says, “a lot of people are not early adopters, they want to see proof.
 What cryonics lacks is a lot of publicized scientifically published proof that it works.”

 Another reason it may not be more popular is that few people have heard of it.
 “It’s not very sexy science,” Baldwin says.

 It also sounds like science fiction.
-It probably doesn’t help that one of the early advocates of cryonics was legendary sci-fi author Isaac Asimov.
+It probably doesn’t help that one of the advocates of the concept was legendary sci-fi author Isaac Asimov.
 Plus, cryonics kind of sounds like time travel, another standard sci-fi trope.

 “By preserving as many cells as possible, you can essentially create a kind of time travel for yourself,” Baldwin says.
 “The idea is at some point, technology will catch up to whatever took you away and be able to cure what killed you.”

-Alcor, the single largest current provider of cryonics, maintains a list of its nearly 1,000 patients by date.
-Many names aren’t listed, including one of the company’s most famous residents: A-1949, also known as baseball great Ted Williams.
+Alcor, the single largest current provider of cryonics, maintains a list of its patients by date, although many names aren’t listed.
+Among the residents: A-1949, also known as baseball great Ted Williams.

-And although it was too early for him, Benjamin Franklin – known for saying that “only death and taxes are certain” – would have been an early adopter.
+And although it was too early for him, Benjamin Franklin might have been an early adopter.
 He once wrote, “I wish it were possible to invent a method of embalming drowned persons, in such a manner that they might be recalled to life at any period, however distant.”

 But nobody claims it’s guaranteed to work.
 “It’s the longest shot you’ll ever take, and I think that’s part of a drawback and the appeal,” Baldwin says.
 “We can’t promise anything.
 We’re all pretty clear it’s a grand experiment.”